Escalating / Eurasia

 Proxy Network

-Abkhazia functions as a Russian-backed denial entity that blocks Georgian sovereignty and NATO integration while hosting Russian military forces.
+Abkhazia functions as a Russian-backed denial entity blocking Georgian sovereignty and NATO integration while hosting permanent Russian military forces and a.

-South Ossetia functions as a Russian-backed denial entity that anchors Russian military presence and forecloses Georgian territorial reunification.
+South Ossetia functions as a Russian-backed denial entity anchoring Russian military presence and foreclosing Georgian territorial reunification.

 Battle Deaths